sabarish-g/image_captioning/README.md

 # image_captioning
 An implementation of image captioning

-Run preprocessing.py to generate the tokens.
+First complete preprocessing to generate the tokens.

+'''
+python preprocessing.py
+'''
+For training and testing:
 Run train.py to train and save models.

 Run eval.py to test the model that you trained.